 Foods containing vitamin K affect how Coumadin works.
 Green leafy vegetables contain a high level of vitamin K. Increased consumption of vitamin K containing foods decrease the blood thinning effect of Coumadin.
 Reducing the consumption of vitamin K containing foods will increase the effect of Coumadin.
 To avoid a yo-yo effect in the action of Coumadin, healthcare providers suggest that vitamin K consumption should not vary widely while on Coumadin treatment.

-- Q Is if safe to take warfarin during pregnancy?
+- Q Is PreserVision for macular degeneration safe to take with warfarin?

 - Q Is warfarin a safe drug for pregnancy?

 - Q Can I drink wine with dinner if I'm taking warfarin?

 - Q If my wife is on warfarin, should she avoid eating salads and vegetables?

 - Q Are there side effects with warfarin (Coumadin) for atrial fibrillation?

 - Q Do I need to take special care of my teeth while taking warfarin?